rerun/rerun/README.md

 commands and execute them. *Commands* are logically named and have a corresponding script.

-Commands reside in a module and can have named command line parameters called *options*.
-Each option is named and described and can also be defined to use a default value or whether it is required or not.
+Commands reside in a module and can have named parameters called *options*.
+Each option is named, described and can also be defined to use a default value or say whether it is required or not.

-Rerun modules can optionally declare metadata describing name, description and other aspects of each command.
+Rerun modules can also declare metadata describing name, description and other aspects of each command.
 Rerun makes use of this metadata to support a listing mode, a feature where modules and command usage are summarized for end users.